I'm the Director of Perception at Argo AI.

-I lead computer vision and computational performance teams at Alphabet.
-Most recently, one of my teams and I created the depth sensor powering Face Unlock on the Pixel 4.
+Before Argo AI, I led computer vision and computational performance teams at Alphabet.
+We created (among other things) the depth sensor powering Face Unlock on the Pixel 4.
 Our team led this effort from the ground-up, with deep involvement across the full stack - everything from silicon, to hardware component selection and design, to algorithmic invention and productization under considerable constraints.
-Additionally, I've spent some of the last few years developing critical technology pieces in the ARCore Depth API.
+Additionally, I spent some of my individual technical time developing critical technology pieces in the ARCore Depth API.

-Before joining Alphabet, I spent three and a half years working on surface reconstruction for Microsoft HoloLens, particularly around high-performance algorithm development, meshing, and system architecture for the Spatial Mapping platform.
+Before joining Alphabet, I spent many years working on surface reconstruction for Microsoft HoloLens, particularly around high-performance algorithm development, meshing, and system architecture for the Spatial Mapping platform.
 Prior to my involvement in HoloLens, I worked on application anti-tampering and integrity in Windows 8.1 and Windows Phone 8.1.

-Going further back in time, I attended Ohio State University, where I graduated magna cum laude with Honors in Engineering and an Honors Minor in Math from the Computer Science & Engineering Department.
-I worked in Dr. James Davis's Computer Vision Lab as an undergraduate research assistant, interned at the Ohio Supercomputer Center, Chemical Abstracts Service, and Microsoft, and started work at Microsoft full-time in 2012.
+Going yet further back in time, I attended Ohio State University, where I graduated magna cum laude with Honors in Engineering and an Honors Minor in Mathematics from the Computer Science & Engineering Department.
+I worked in Dr. James Davis's Computer Vision Lab as an undergraduate research assistant, interned at the Ohio Supercomputer Center, Chemical Abstracts Service, and Microsoft.

 Implemented improvements to the modern app platform confidence model (AppContainer), designed and developed anti-tampering protection for Windows 8.1 applications, contributed to the web application platform for Windows 8 Store apps written in HTML5/JS.
 Additional confidential feature work.